Can the Star of Bethlehem answer the age-old question, “When was Jesus born?”

 We now have a time span of 7 B.C. and 4 B.C. to use in helping to identify what was the Star of Bethlehem.
 There are a few clues that can be used.
 Matthew 2:9 states “Lo, the star, which they saw in the east, went before them, till it came and stood over where the young child was.”
 We can deduce from this passage that:

 - And it seems to have “stood over” the child.

 This is where we run into a problem.
-There is no Greek, Roman or Babylonian record in this time period documenting unusual astronomical activity.
+There is no Greek, Roman, or Babylonian record in this time period documenting any unusual astronomical activity.
 This is surprising since this star was a clear motivator for the Magi to travel from Parthia all the way to Bethlehem to greet him.
 This leads us to question if Christ was actually born between 7 B.C to 4 B.C.
 There is ample evidence to suggest those dates are wrong as well.

 Determining How Old Was Jesus When He Died

 First of all, Roman and new Testament records indicate that Jesus Christ was most likely crucified by the Romans in A.D.
 36 vice A.D.
 33 It is commonly suggested that Jesus Christ was a young man when he was crucified, but evidence suggests he wasn’t.

 To be considered a religious teacher or rabbi in ancient Jewish culture, one would have to be at least 50 years of age.
 In the second century AD, Bishop Irenaeus stated Christ was about fifty years of age when he taught.
 It should be noted that Bishop Irenaeus had studied under people who actually knew Jesus Christ.
 The Gospel of St. John (8:57) states that Christ was “not yet fifty.”